foundata/guidelines/oci-container-image-guide.md

 - Cache the vulnerability database between runs, record the database version or timestamp with each scan result, and refresh a stale or corrupted cache instead of trusting it. `IG0305`<a id="ig0305"></a>
+- ConClear MUST define a finite qualification window beginning with selection of a fresh common database snapshot.
+Distributed workers MUST use that exact snapshot within the original window.
+Qualification completion, assembly, publication and promotion MUST reject expired approval, including on resume.
+  The deadline MUST be recorded with the evidence and MUST NOT outlive pin freshness, permitted pin divergence or applied vulnerability exceptions.
+  Expiry requires renewed qualification; it does not invalidate historical evidence.
+Rescans MUST assess the unchanged released subject with a fresh database. `IG0423`<a id="ig0423"></a>

 **You SHOULD:**